As a world leading producer of beef and agricultural products and Australia's largest beef producer, AACo has a long and proud history.

 In 1831, due to the unsuitability of the initial land grant at Port Stephens, a portion of it was exchanged for 101,000 hectares at Warrah on the Liverpool Plains and 127,000 ha on the Peel River, which was to eventually become known as Goonoo Goonoo.
 Shorthorn bulls were imported from England to develop the company herds.

-By 1850, despite droughts, depressions and some heavy stock losses, the companies sheep numbers had risen to 114,118, cattle numbers to 8,306 and horse numbers to 1,436.
+By 1850, despite droughts, depressions and some heavy stock losses, the company's sheep numbers had risen to 114,118, cattle numbers to 8,306 and horse numbers to 1,436.
 While cattle outlets were originally restricted to the domestic market, wool provided export income along with horse sales to India.

 1901 - 1950: The Move North

-The early 20th Century brought with it a number of challenges, with an intense drought stretching from 1901 to 1903.
+The early 20th century brought with it a number of challenges, with an intense drought stretching from 1901 to 1903.
 This challenge however began to further shape the company, as its effects on the NSW estates stimulated the need to diversify geographically.

 The company, in its move north, began selling subdivisions of its southern estates.
 This helped to finance the purchase of Headingly at Urandangie in Queensland in 1916 and Avon Downs in the Northern Territory in 1921.